Justice for Deadly Rollover Roof Crush Accidents | Injury / Paralysis

 Improperly designed restraint system and inappropriate roof structure

-The victim in the lawsuit set forth above alleged that GM could have taken the following precautions:
+The victim in the roof crush lawsuit set forth above alleged that GM could have taken the following precautions:

 - Providing a retractor and buckle pretensioner in the Subject Vehicle which GM did on most of its other vehicles in the 2006 model year, but did not add an inexpensive rollover detection system here;